-The volumes of Chinese production, especially in recent years, continue to amaze the whole world.
-The ability to keep the amount of food on the shelves at the same level due to imports from China is great.
-To begin with, we note that at the moment Russia is not included in the top ten of the main trade partners of the People's Republic of China in terms of exports, while being in the top ten of the partner countries in terms of the total volume of foreign trade.
-This means that there are many opportunities for extensive development (along with intensive development, which implies an expansion of the list of names of goods and products imported to Russia) from China, including infrastructure and logistics.
-Realization of these opportunities can lead to a serious increase in mutual investment, primarily from the Chinese side.
-In the long term, this could become a platform for even closer cooperation with the PRC, especially against the backdrop of deteriorating relations with the West.
-One of the catalysts for this process could be the agreement on gas supplies to China signed in May.
-Another circumstance that makes such a scenario possible is the recent decision of the BRICS countries to establish a Development Bank.
+The volume of Chinese production, especially in recent years, continues to amaze the whole world.
+Opportunities to keep the amount of food on the shelves at the same level through imports from China are great.
+To begin with, we note that at the moment Russia is not even one of the ten main trade partners of the PRC in terms of exports, while being in the top ten partner countries in terms of total foreign trade.
+This means that there are many opportunities for extensive development (along with intensive development, implying an expansion of the list of names of goods and products imported into Russia) of imports from China, including infrastructure and logistics.
+The realization of these opportunities can lead to a significant increase in mutual investments, primarily from the Chinese side.
+In the future, this may become a platform for even closer cooperation with China, especially against the background of deteriorating relations with the West.
+One of the catalysts of this process may be the agreement already signed in May on gas supplies to China.
+Another circumstance that makes such a scenario possible is the recent decision of the BRICS countries to create a Development Bank.

 As for the specific types of products that China can supply to Russia, the spectrum is quite large.
 Starting with all sorts of meat, including pork and poultry, and ending with fish and seafood.
 This also includes fruits and vegetables, the volume of which, by Chinese standards, is small, but quite sufficient for the Far East.

 The obvious advantage of the Chinese alternative is comparative cheapness with a wide variety and an unlimited amount that allows you to quickly close many of the gaps that have appeared on the market.
 However, the medal has a downside.
 The quality of the products and its environmental cleanliness raise big questions.
 About taste the conversation is separate, the products grown on chemicals for their taste qualities can not compete with European and Russian goods.